 A Boynton Beach police officer accused of moonlighting as a drug dealer is on the run, officials said.

-Britto, Boynton Beach's 2010 "Officer of the Year," was arrested in July after authorities said he'd sold over 500 grams of methamphetamine between June 2009 and March 2011.
-He was scheduled to stand trial on federal drug charges next week.
+Britto, Boynton Beach's 2010 "Officer of the Year," had been on administrative leave following his arrest in July for allegedly selling over 500 grams of methamphetamine between June 2009 and March 2011.